Mohammad Yunus (diplomat): Career

 Yunus retired as Secretary to the Ministry of Commerce in 1974.

 In 1975 he was appointed as special envoy of the then Prime Minister Indira Gandhi.
 In this capacity he established the Pragati Maidan in Delhi and went on regular trade exhibitions around the globe to promote Indian products and companies.

 He was nominated to the Rajya Sabha in June 1989.

-Emergency period

-During the Emergency of 1975–77, Yunus was in the inner circle of Indira Gandhi and served as one of her most trusted advisers.

 Adil Shahryar

-Yunus's son Adil Shahryar was a childhood friend of Rajiv Gandhi and his brother Sanjay Gandhi.
-It is alleged that Rajiv Gandhi secured his release through a Presidential pardon from Ronald Reagan from a US prison in the aftermath of the Bhopal Disaster as a quid pro quo for releasing Warren Anderson from Indian custody at the time.
-Adil Shahryar was in Jail in the US for hotel arson and terrorist charges.
+Yunus's son, Adil Shahryar, was a childhood friend of Rajiv Gandhi and his brother, Sanjay Gandhi.
+It is alleged that Rajiv Gandhi secured his release through a presidential pardon from Ronald Reagan from a U.S. prison in the aftermath of the Bhopal disaster as a quid pro quo for releasing Warren Anderson from Indian custody at that time.
+Adil Shahryar was serving a 35-year federal prison sentence for drug trafficking, wire fraud, and firearms violations.

-Except for the time his name was allegedly involved in the Fairfax Affair during the VP Singh regime regarding an alleged bribe to an American investigation agency to keep Rajeev Gandhi's name out of its findings from IRS investigations of graft, Adil Shahryar lived a quiet life thereafter and died in 1990.
+Except for the time his name was allegedly involved in the Fairfax Affair during the VP Singh regime, which concerned an alleged bribe to an American investigative agency to keep Rajiv Gandhi's name out of its findings from IRS investigations of graft, Adil Shahryar lived a quiet life thereafter and died in 1990.